Suhani1102/react-side-effects/README.md

 # 3.React Context API: <br/>

-props for configuration and context for state management across components or entire app.
+Use props for configuration and context for state management across components or entire app.

 **Context Limitations:**
 1. React Context is **not optimized** for high frequency changes.